Sober Parenting Through the Holidays

 The key to being a sober parent is to remember why sobriety is vital to your unique situation.
 The holidays can test anyone because they are a flurry of events, meltdowns, schedule changes, and responsibilities.
 Encourage your client to spend time partaking in family traditions or make new ones while viewing the holidays through their child’s eyes.

 Being a parent is a challenging job.
 No one understands the complexities and responsibility of being a full-time caregiver.
 Some parents experience anxiety, stress, and depression, especially heading into the holidays.
 Consuming alcohol and using substances can create a fleeting feeling of relaxation, but the issues remain after the effects wear off.
 Sober parenting is the decision to seek help for a substance use disorder.
 If your client wants to learn more about sober parenting, you can guide them to a detox program where they can begin treatment.
 Alta Centers is equipped with the care and support your client needs to become substance-free.
 Our medical staff understands the difficulties of detoxing safely and comfortably.
-Our center, located in the Hollywood Hills, is serene and private, the ideal setting for healing.
+Our center, located in the Los Angeles California, is serene and private, the ideal setting for healing.
 We understand how substance use and addiction can be isolating.
 We can help your client reconnect with their inner self and rebuild relationships.
 For more information call (888) 202-2583.